Category Archives: Fiona Watt

 Fibroblasts for Skin Repair and Hair Growth

 Fibroblasts are a type of cell that is found in the connective tissue of our organs.
 They produce proteins that make up the ECM, such as collagen and elastin.
-Until this study came out, it was generally believed that all fibroblasts are the same cell type.
+Fibroblasts are the main cell type in the dermis.

 According to the new findings of this study (in mice), there are at least two distinct types of fibroblast cells in the skin: